Home Chapter 1 Chapter 2 Chapter 3 Progress

 His hands slowed, shaking.
 As if he didn’t already know.

-The rag slipped from his fingers, sinking into the water.
+The rag slipped from his fingers, plummeting into the water.
 Desperate to drown out the thoughts, he submerged his head, letting the water close over him.

 But this feeling, too.
 It was uncomfortably familiar.